← All insights

 In a BEC scam, an attacker impersonates someone trusted — a CEO, a supplier, a colleague — and uses that trust to trick an employee into sending money or sensitive information.
 There’s no virus to detect.
 Just a convincing email and a request that seems legitimate.

 That’s what makes BEC so dangerous: many security tools are looking for malware, and there isn’t any.
 The “payload” is a sentence asking someone to make a payment.
+To the email gateway, it looks like ordinary business correspondence — because that’s exactly what it is.

 The common forms